fbpx

 Medical Laboratory Technology

-Successful completion of this program qualifies students to apply for a Medical Laboratory Technician License in the state of Florida and to take the national certification examinations (ASCP, AAB, and/or AMT).
-The program is committed to producing well-qualified, committed, ethical technicians to serve Central Florida and beyond.
+Graduates are eligible to apply for a Medical Laboratory Technician License in Florida and take national certification exams (ASCP, AAB, and/or AMT).
+The program emphasizes producing well-qualified, ethical technicians ready to serve Central Florida and beyond.

 Overview